Snow, wind and rain - then comes the sun as colder-than-average temperatures set to give way by Wednesday

 "Tomorrow it is still chilly but things are gradually improving to a warmer trend," he said.

-However people in the central North Island and inland parts of the South Island could still be waking up to frost tomorrow.
+However people in the central North Island and inland parts of the South Island could still be waking up to snow and frost tomorrow.

 "At the moment it is colder than normal, but temperatures will bounce back and be around normal or even slightly above average later this week."